Yonet/Angular-Interview-Questions/README.md

 * What's your favorite feature of Angular?
 * What is your least favorite thing about Angular?
 (Please share your thoughts by making a pull request to [angularFeelings](https://github.com/Yonet/Angular-Interview-Questions/blob/master/angularFeelings.md))
 * How do you like your coffee?
+* If you could decide on a new feature for angular, what would it be?

 #### Contributors:
 * [Ayşegül Yönet](https://developers.google.com/experts/people/aysegul-yonet)